Twelve thousand centuries ago, long before the first humans

 over geologic time scales, at rates of a few centimeters a year.

 The depth at which brittle rock becomes ductile is known as the brittle-ductile transition, and this is normally about 13 to 18 km (8 to 11 miles) down.
-However, the transition can vary locally, as is proven by the existence of very deep earthquakes in certain geographical locations, such as Tonga.
+However, the transition can vary locally, as is proven by the existence of very deep earthquakes in places like Tonga.
 Earthquakes take place only in rock that is still brittle.

 The earth's outermost layer, the crust, is not uniform.

-Geologists realized this when they began making systematic seismic
+Geologists confirmed this when they began making systematic

 An earthquake takes place when brittle rock under stress suddenly

-breaks to relieve the stress.
-This disturbance sends elastic waves
+breaks.
+This disturbance sends elastic waves through the

-through the surrounding rock, which can be detected at great
+surrounding rock, which can be detected at great distances with

-distances with sensitive seismographs.
-These waves move at a
+sensitive seismographs.
+These waves move at a velocity that is

-velocity that is determined by the nature of the rock they travel
+determined by the nature of the rock they travel through as well

 The fastest waves are P waves, or pressure waves, which are similar to sound waves.
 A P wave is a zone of compression that moves through the material.
 P waves are capable of passing through almost any kind of material, including liquids and gases, and so they are observed passing through every part of the Earth's interior.
-An S wave, or shear wave, is a zone of shear, in which the material is pulled to one side before snapping back.
-Think of snapping a stretched spring to one side, and watching a kink propagate down the spring.
+An S wave, or shear wave, is a zone of shear, in which the material is displaced to one side and then snaps back.
+Think of snapping a stretched spring to one side, causing a kink to travel down the spring.
 S waves propagate only through solid materials, and they propagate more slowly than P waves.
-A skilled seismologist can determine how far away an earthquake took place by comparing the arrival times of P waves and S waves.
+A skilled seismologist can estimate how far away an earthquake took place by comparing the arrival times of P waves and S waves.
 There are also various kinds of surface waves, none of which penetrate deeply into the earth and all of which travel more slowly than either P or S waves.

 P waves travel more quickly through less compressible materials.
-As one goes deeper into the earth, the rock is under greater pressure, which means that it is already highly compressed and resists further compression.
+As one goes deeper into the earth, the rock is under greater pressure, which means that it is already highly compressed and strongly resists further compression.
 Thus, the velocity of P waves tends to increase smoothly with depth.
 However, seismologists have found that there are certain depths at which the velocity changes more abruptly.
 These are called seismic discontinuities.
 These discontinuities are interpreted as depths at which the nature of the rock changes.
-Such changes can be the result of a change in chemical composition, such as the change from silicates to iron at the core-mantle boundary, or they can be the result of a phase change in the rock, in which the composition is the same but the rock changes from one crystal structure to another that is more stable at the higher pressure.
+Such changes can be the result of a change in chemical composition, such as the change from silicates to iron at the core-mantle boundary, or they can be the result of a phase change in the rock, in which the composition is unchanged but the crystal structure changes to one that is more stable at the higher pressure.